jramyasri/Fall22_Team4/README.md

 After logging into the account in the doctor home page we can see some activities like my patients, request, profile, appointment, my calender and sign out.

+## Activities: For Doctor

+## Home page for doctor:

+After logging into the account in the doctor home page we can see some activities like my patients, appointment, request, profile, my calendar and sign out.

+## My Patients:

+Here a doctor can see the list of patients that he/she treated.

+## Appointment:

+It will show all the appointments that the doctor is going to treat and all the appointment list that he/she treated before.

+## Request:

+Here the doctor can see all the consultation or hospitalization requests from the patients and he/she can accept or decline the appointment based on their availability.

+## Profile:

+Here doctors can see their own profile information and they can also edit the contact details if there is any necessary.

+## My Calendar:

+This activity shows all the available and not available time slots.
+The doctor can block particular time slot if he/she is not available at that time.

+## Sign out:

+We can go back to the login page by clicking on sign out once we are done with the appointment or any information update.

 ## Catchy Name